-For NBN 50 plans, Dodo is again a competitively priced provider, though those familiar provider names from above (Tangerine, Spintel and Superloop) have Dodo beat when it comes to promotional pricing, regular pricing and self-reported typical evening download speeds.
-Below is a daily updating list of the most popular NBN 50 plans.
+For NBN 50 plans, Dodo often ranks among the cheapest of cheap NBN plans, though those familiar provider names from above (Tangerine, Spintel and Superloop) have Dodo beat when it comes to promotional pricing, regular pricing and self-reported typical evening download speeds.
+Below is a daily updated list of the most popular NBN 50 plans.

-If you want something a little faster, the Dodo nbn100 Unlimited Plan normally costs $85 a month (with a $120 setup fee) for okay 82Mbps self-reported typical evening download speeds.
+If you want something a little faster, the Dodo nbn100 Unlimited Plan normally costs $85 a month for okay 92Mbps self-reported typical evening download speeds.
 Dodo notes that only FTTP, FTTC and HFC connections are supported for its NBN 100 plans.

-This Dodo NBN 100 plan is competitively priced when stacked next to its competitors, beating Superloop and Tangerine for regular pricing, even if the self-reported typical evening speeds are better from the competing trifecta.
-Below is a daily updating list of the 10 most popular NBN Fast plans available in Australia.
+This Dodo NBN 100 plan is competitively priced when stacked next to its competitors, beating Superloop and Tangerine for regular pricing, even if the self-reported typical evening speeds are better than the competing trifecta.
+Below is a daily updated list of the 10 most popular NBN Fast plans available in Australia.
 Surprisingly, despite its competitive pricing, Dodo wasn’t one of them at the time of writing.